New Jersey Employment Discrimination Lawyers

 The Fight Against Forced Arbitration

-Attorneys Richard Schall and Patricia Barasch have more than 50 years combined experience representing employees in complex employment discrimination cases.
-We enjoy the challenge of tackling the most complex legal issues, taking on the biggest corporations in New Jersey, and standing up for the rights of our clients.
+Attorneys Richard Schall and Patricia Barasch have more than 50 years combined experience representing employees.
+This includes many complex employment discrimination cases.
+We enjoy the challenge of tackling the most complex legal issues.
+We take on the biggest corporations in New Jersey, and stand up for the rights of our clients.

-If you believe you have been discriminated against in the workplace on the basis of your race/national origin, age, gender, disability, sexual orientation, or religion, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.
+Have you faced discrimination in the workplace?
+Was it on the basis of your race/national origin, age, gender, disability, sexual orientation, or religion?
+Contact our firm by clicking on the link below, “Submit Your Case” and completing the online questionnaire.